Main-Proxy/main_proxy/README.md

 Add MainProxy to your list of dependencies in `mix.exs`.

-Note: if you are running an umbrella project, adding MainProxy as a dependency at the root `mix.exs` won't work.
+> If you are running an umbrella project, adding MainProxy as a dependency at the root `mix.exs` won't work.
 Instead, either add it to one of your child apps or create a new child app solely for the proxy.

 ```elixir
 def deps do